Dumfries Baptist Church

 The Church building in Newall Terrace was built in 1881, cost £2000 and is said to be modelled on Spurgeon’s Tabernacle in London.
 The ministry of the Rev Alex Bremner (1887-1897, 1923-1932) was rewarded by young men having to sit on the window sills, gallery not withstanding.

-From the 1960s, after a period of decline, the membership roll has grown steadily and the building has been renovated on a number of occasions including the removal of the pews in 1986.
-The Church currently faces the welcome accommodation problem of having outgrown the premises.
+From the 1960s, after a period of decline, the membership roll has grown steadily and the building has been renovated on a number of occasions including the addition of extra rooms.
+The Church currently faces the welcome accommodation problem of having outgrown the premises, necessitating Sunday morning services being held at the High School.
+Plans to construct a new, larger building in the Gillbrae area of the town are well underway.